Code-Institute-Submissions/NGeorgi3v-Simon_Game/ReadMe.md

 ### Media

 - #### Images
-    - The Main background image for the webpage, 'Game-Info' modal & 'Lose' was taken from [**Wallpaper Gallery**](https://wallpaper-gallery.net/).
+    - The Main background image for the webpage, 'Game-Info' modal & 'Lose' was taken from [**Google images**](https://images.google.com/).
-    - The background for the win modal was taken from [**Freepik**](https://www.freepik.com/).
-    - The Simon favicon was created in [**Ionos**](https://www.ionos.co.uk/tools/favicon-generator).

 - #### Sounds

     - Sounds include 4 pad sounds, a losing sound and a winning sound.
-The sounds were all created in [**GarageBand**](https://www.apple.com/uk/mac/garageband/).
+The sounds are all taken from a [**freeCodeCamp**](https://www.freecodecamp.org/) Simon game tutorial.

-### Help with code

-- Ideas on how to write out my HTML for the Simon Board: [How to Program a Simon Game: HTML](https://www.youtube.com/watch?v=zwKoo7VDj44).
-- Ideas on how to write out my CSS for the Simon Board: [How to Program Simon Game: CSS](https://www.youtube.com/watch?v=muPIIfjazcU).
-- Ideas on how to get started with the Javascript for the Simon Board: [Simon Game JavaScript Tutorial for Beginners](https://www.youtube.com/watch?v=n_ec3eowFLQ).
-- Ideas on how to get the effect for the Strict slider for the Simon Board: [Css Custom Animated Checkbox](https://www.youtube.com/watch?v=BQSNBa3gZJU).
-- Ideas on how to get the modal to scroll down when you click the 'arrow-down' icon in 'Game-Info' modal: [Smooth Scroll Tutorial Using jQuery](https://www.youtube.com/watch?v=6Bd37vCHQ_U).
-- Ideas on how to get each of the coloured pads to light up like a real light: [Creating Glow Effects with CSS](https://codersblock.com/blog/creating-glow-effects-with-css/).

-The code learned from the videos were not copied into the project, they were used as help and guidance to be interpreted in a different and unique way.

 ### Acknowledgements

-A huge thank you to:

-- Spencer Barriball (spence_mentor) - For discussing ideas, providing help wherever necessary and also there as a guide if I'm ever stuck with anything.

-- Tim Nelson (2BN-Tim_lead) - For taking the time to review the project and offering me constructive criticism to help make improvements.

-- Simen Dæhlin (Eventyret_mentor) and Anna Greaves (Anna_lead) - With help sorting a merging issue that was occurring with my README.
+Any code written in this application is written by the developer, ideas were taken from a variety of youtube videos, but none were copied in no way.

 ## Disclaimer